cdk-patterns/serverless/polly/README.md

 This is setup with basic settings where all traffic is routed to our Lambda Function

 ### Lambda Function
-Takes in whatever voice you want and whatever text you want, sends it to the Polly service and returns an Audio stream
+Takes in whatever voice you want and whatever text you want, translates it to whatever language you want then sends it to the Polly service and returns an Audio stream

 ## Testing The Pattern